Master of Arts in Professional Communication

 - If English is not your primary language, please review our English Language Requirements.

 - Academic writing skills are required for success in this program and an English composition course, at a recognized post-secondary institution, focused on academic writing is therefore recommended.
-The Introduction to Academic Writing and Critical Thinking course offered through Continuing Studies at Royal Roads University meets this recommendation.
+The Academic Writing and Critical Thinking course offered through Continuing Studies at Royal Roads University meets this recommendation.

 - If your application is assessed under Flexible Admission, you may be asked to submit a digital portfolio (disk or flash drive) of your previous work, learning and accomplishments (e.g. written work, project management, consulting work, etc.) in the field of communication.